nocomments

 How Much Can I Sue For False Arrest?

-It’s no secret that any encounter with an officer of the law can be stressful, but it is even more so when you’re not planning on doing anything illegal.
+It’s no secret that any encounter with an officer of the law can be stressful, but it is even more so when you’re not doing anything illegal.

 Even when interactions with police officers go smoothly, they can violate your civil rights.

-If an officer took you into custody without a justifiable reason or prevented movement free from unnecessary obstruction – that would be interference with freedom Civilians sometimes experience these events as well.
+If an officer took you into custody without a justifiable reason or prevented movement free from unnecessary obstruction, that would interfere with freedom.
+Civilians also experience these events.
 Still, there are many ways for people who have been wrongly taken into custody by law enforcement officials to find out about them and get back their lives again.

 The amount you can sue for false arrest varies depending on the severity of the offense and the damages you have suffered.

-If you were wrongfully arrested and held for a short time, you may be entitled to compensation for the trouble and worry you experienced.
+If you were wrongfully arrested and held even briefly, you may be entitled to compensation for the trouble and worry you experienced.

 However, if you were unlawfully detained for an extended period or subject to harsh conditions, you may also be able to recover punitive damages.

-With a legal justification, the amount that you can sue for false arrest also depends on whether the arresting officer used excessive force during the arrest.
+With a legal justification, the amount you can sue for false arrest also depends on whether the arresting officer used excessive force.
 If this happened to you, you might have legal recourse.

 In wrongful arrest cases, the burden of proof lies on the police.
 Therefore, false statements by police have to be integral to finding probable cause to invalidate a warrant.

-If the arresting officers used excessive force, you might be able to sue for both compensatory and punitive damages.
+If the arresting officers used excessive force, you could sue for compensatory and punitive damages.
 Contact an Expert Lawyer to discuss the specifics of your case, as they will help in the police complaint to the lawful authority.

 What Does A False Arrest Entail?